-So with the increase of carbon content in general there is a decreasing weldability of the metals and if we see the kind of properties which are realized in terms low carbon steels having the hardness of the order of the 60 HRB is the Rockwell hardness in the B scale, then the mild steel having the HRB about 90 that is RB and the hardness on the C scale for the medium carbon steel is around 30 RC and 40 RC is for the high carbon steels.
-So as we can see this the low carbon steel offers the excellent weldability medium mild steel has a good weldability, medium carbon steel has a fair weldability where preheat is needed in order to control the cooling rate avoid the molten state formation, transformation reduce the residual stresses.
-So that the cracking tendencies can be reduced and the high carbon steels of a poor weldability which requires low hydrogen process is hydrogen electrode very close control over the hydrogen concentration in the weld metal during the welding.
-And these require preheating and after the welding post weld heat treatment is needed for the welding of the high carbon steel.
-So the weldability will be minimum for high carbon steel excellent one is for the low carbon steel then good for the mild steel fair for the medium carbon steel and then poor for the high carbon steels.
-(Refer Slide Time: 08:46)
+And if we see the kind of properties which are realised in terms of low carbon steels having the hardness of the order of the 60 HRB is the Rockwell hardness in the B scale.
+Then the mild steel having the HRB about 90 that is RB. and the hardness on the C scale for the medium carbon steel is around 30 RC and 40 RC is high carbon steels.
+So, as we can see this low carbon steel offers the excellent weldability, mild steel has a good weldability.
+Medium carbon steel has a fair weldability where preheat is needed in order to control the cooling rate, avoid the martensitic formation, transformation, reduce the residual stresses so that the cracking tendencies can be reduced and the high carbon steels offer poor weldability which requires low hydrogen process means low hydrogen electrode very close control over the hydrogen concentration in the weld metal during the welding.

-And there is a direct since the carbon steel since the carbon content carbon percentage in steel directly affects the tendency for the transformation or the transformation characteristics of the austenite to the other phase transformation characteristic is directly fitted by the carbon content and the alloying elements having the effects similar to that of the carbon content is taking care of to the carbon equivalent.
-So since in carbon steels we primarily have the carbon manganese and silicon, so their effect is also to be taken into account to consider the way by which presence of all these 3 elements the way by which presence of all the 3 elements will be effect in the transformation behaviour and that is taking care of a with the help of the carbon equivalent which considers carbon+magnesium+silicate/4.
-So here carbon concentration as carbon has the maximum effect on the hardenability and then the lower effects are there of the manganese and silicon.
-So accordingly their contribution is taken care of, so these values these numbers will indicate the weight percentage of the different elements present in the steels and the steels have the carbon concentration has the direct effect on the properties of the steels that will be realized and also on the kind of the martensite which is being formed.
+And these require preheating and after the welding post weld heat treatment is needed for the welding of the welding. high carbon steel.
+So the weldability will be minimum for high carbon steel, excellent one is for the low carbon steel, then good for the mild steel, fair for the medium carbon steel and then poor for the high carbon steels and there is a direct since the carbon steel Since the carbon content, carbon percentage in steel directly affects the tendency for the transformation or the transformation characteristics austenite to the other phase transformation characteristic is directly affected by the carbon content.
+And the alloying elements having the effect similar to that of the carbon content is taken care of through the carbon equivalent.
+So since in the carbon steels we primarily have the carbon, manganese and silicon, so their effect is also to be taken into account to consider the way by which presence of all these 3 elements The way by which presence of all these 3 elements will be affecting the transformation behaviour and that is taken care of with the help of the carbon equivalent.

+Which considers carbon plus manganese plus silicon divided by 4, so here carbon concentration Carbon has the maximum effect on the hardenability and then the lower effects are there of the manganese and silicon.
+So, accordingly their contribution is taken care of.
+So, these numbers basically indicate the weight percentage of the different elements present in the process.
+And the steels have the carbon concentration has the direct effect on the properties of the steels that will be realized and also on the kind of the martensite which is being formed.
+So the steel like say having the 0.

-So the steel like say having the 0.2% carbon 0.4, 0.6, 0.8 and 1 1.0, so here percentage of carbon and on the other hand if y axis is showing the hardness variation in terms of the C scale so like 10, 20, 30, 40, 50, 60 and 70, this is RC Rockwell hardness.
-So when the high cooling rate which is typically observed during the welding is a facilitating the complete martensitic transformation is austenite to martensite transformation is complete is 100% martensite is there in the weld metal.
+2% carbon, 0.4, 0.6, 0.8 and 1.
+So, here percentage of carbon and on the other hand if y axis is showing the hardness variation in terms of the C scale so like 10, 20, 30, 40, 50, 60 and 70 this is RC Rockwell hardness.
+The high cooling rate which is typically observed during the welding is facilitating the complete martensitic transformation means austenite to martensite transformation is complete means 100% martensite is there in the weld metal.